endavisw/notes/netmri/deduplicating.md

 **DeviceAssurance** could be useful as a tie-breaker if StatusDetail is the same.

-This is _only_ how confident NetMRI in its determination of a Device's Device Type.
+This is _only_ how confident NetMRI in its determination of DeviceType.
 Being found by CDP/LLDP, a hop in a traceroute, hop in a route table, or configured Device Hint could influence this score, but without SNMP will only go so high.
-A sysObjectID or sysDescr match (\<devicetypemodels> and
-\<devicemap> DSB tags) will result in a score 99, the highest possible.
+A sysObjectID or sysDescr match (\<devicetypemodels> and  \<devicemap> DSB tags) will result in a score 99, the highest possible.

 Most fully-discovered Licensed Devices should have DeviceAssurance of 99, but it's possible for one system to have a Device with 99 Assurance score, but